AbdullahKasri/Portfolio/Python & OOP projects/12) Clustering Customer Segments/README.md

-Using a retail dataset from the UK, I attempt to group the customers based on their provided information, behavior, and pattern using an Unsupervised Machine Learning algorithm: K-eans.
+Using a retail dataset from the UK, I attempt to group the customers based on their provided information, behavior, and pattern using an Unsupervised Machine Learning algorithm: K-means.